roshhhhhhhhhh/Mini-Project/README.md

 ## Problem Formulation
 #### Differentiating between real and fake news using title and text

+## Data Preparation
+#### 1. Cleaning of junk values in excel:
+Examples of junk values are text in index columns
+#### 2. Importing dataset:
+Requires “encoding='ISO-8859-1'” to read csv
+#### 3. Data Cleaning
+Replacing column labels for better visualisation Dropping rows with NaN values according to the 5% missing data rule Changing dtypes
+#### 4. Creating new columns
+#### 5. Removal of symbols from title and text by creating function
+#### 6. Removal and counting of stopwords from title and text by creating function
+Using nltk.corpus
+#### 7. Lemmatisation and Tokenisation by creating function
+Lemmatisation is the process of converting words to their root form
+#### 8. Sentiment Generation - polarity by creating function
+Using SentimentIntensityAnalyzer from nltk.sentiment.vader Limited words to 30 for time considerations
+#### 9. Emotion Generation by creating function
+using python package text2emotion
+#### 10. Final clean-up and saving of dataset

 ##  Models used
 1. Logistic Regression